CivicActions/guidebook/common-practices-tools/software-and-support/zoom.md

 ## Tips and shortcuts

 -   Zoom is the default video meeting tool for CivicActions as it easily allows participants to dial themselves in to the meeting.
--   Slack has a shortcut to creating a meeting: just enter "/zoom" in the channel or direct message where you want the meeting link to appear.
+-   Slack has a shortcut to creating a meeting: enter "/zoom" in the channel or direct message where you want the meeting link to appear.
 -   Mute by default when joining: Settings > Audio and check "Always mute microphone when joining meeting"
 -   Optional video off by default when joining a new call (_but best practice is to turn video on during the meeting once joined_): Settings > Video and check "Turn off my video when joining meeting".
 -   Display participant names: Settings > Video and check "Always display participant's name on their video".